 - Provisions should also be included to address what happens if either the tenant or the landlord default on their responsibilities under the letter of the contract.

-Working with a firm that specializes in Sugar Land real estate law can ensure that all the details of these commercial tenant allowance agreements are handled correctly and in full accordance with the letter of the law in the state of Texas.
+Working with a firm in Sugar Land real estate law can ensure that all the details of these commercial tenant allowance agreements are handled correctly and in full accordance with the letter of the law in the state of Texas.

 The legal professionals at The Law Office of Henry Jakob can help you manage your real estate transactions in the most practical and effective ways possible.
 We offer Katy estate planning, civil litigation and real estate law services for businesses throughout our area.
 Call us today at 832.879.2244 to discuss your needs with one of our experienced and knowledgeable attorneys.
 We look forward to the opportunity to work with you.